DRL Coachlines

 DRL Coachlines is a motor coach bus company operating in the Canadian province of Newfoundland and Labrador.

-Wholly owned by DRL Group of Triton, NL, the bus company provided charter services before taking over Terra Transport Roadcruiser services on the island of Newfoundland in 1996.
+Wholly owned by DRL Group of Triton, the bus company provided charter services before it took over Terra Transport Roadcruiser services on the island of Newfoundland in 1996.

 Inter-city service

+The company's primary service consists of a pair of daily buses, one in each direction, closely following the entire length of provincial Route 1.
+The stops are as follows: